-Sandbox with Pine Cones Sensory Activity
+Pine Cones in the Sandbox Sensory Activity

-Add pine cones to the sandbox to support sensory play, indoors or outdoors.
+There’s a lot going on in the sandbox – digging, pouring, building and spreading.
 The sandbox is an amazing place for kids to explore and learn, engaging fine motor and math skills along with sensory experiences.
-Enjoy sand play with this simple sandbox activity.

 In this activity, we’ve added pine cones for some additional sensory play.
 The textures, colors and sizes of pine cones bring unique sensory experiences to the play.